 - Quickly ascertain where the responsibility for that issue currently lies.

 - Ensure that an issue doesn't stay unattended for a certain amount of time.

-Our support team uses Business Rules as a way to respond to our clients consistently, progress their issues along, and make sure that they have been fully satisfied with the resolution.
+Our support team uses automation as a way to respond to our clients consistently, progress their issues along, and make sure that they have been fully satisfied with the resolution.
 This also ensures that time waiting on the submitter to respond will not count against our Service Level Agreements or affect the reporting of team metrics.